dramaspikes/proyectosTelefonica/README.md

 Caso11/Case11: Uses event emitters in Node.JS to listen for user interaction with a sample radio station whose information is stored in a object.
 Upon opening the app, and some seconds later, a message is logged in the console.

 Caso12/Case12: Uses Node.JS to create a local file, count the lines present in the file, copy its contents into a new file, and delete the original file.

+ExampleNodeJS: Creates a sample server.

+ExampleNodeJS2: Sets up a sample server to handle get and post requests with specific responses.